-Students who do not have access to a device to do the midterm exam, may request a paper based exam by emailing the instructional assistant of the course, Mr. Karim Karim at karimk7@mcmaster.ca and copying Professor Merali at merali@mcmaster.ca
+Students who do not have access to a device to do the midterm exam, may request a paper based exam by emailing the instructional assistant of the course, Mr. Karim Karim at karimk7@mcmaster.ca and copying or Dr. S.M.Khalid Nainar at nainar@mcmaster.ca